Dark Sun

-Development

-Advanced Dungeons & Dragons (2nd edition)
+Creative origins

 TSR released the second edition of Battlesystem, its mass-combat ruleset, in 1989.
 In 1990 the company began pre-production on a new campaign setting that would use this ruleset, the working title of which was "War World".
 The team envisioned a post-apocalyptic world full of exotic monsters and no hallmark fantasy creatures whatsoever.
 TSR worried about this concept, wondering how to market a product that lacked any familiar elements.
 Eventually, elves, dwarves, and dragons returned but in warped variations of their standard AD&D counterparts.
 The designers credited this reversion as a pivotal change that launched the project in a new direction.

 Contributors to this project at its beginnings included Rich Baker, Gerald Brom, Tim Brown, Troy Denning, Mary Kirchoff, James Lowder, and Steve Winter.
 With the exception of Denning and Kirchoff, design veterans such as David "Zeb" Cook declined to join the conceptual team (though Cook would write the first two adventure modules: Freedom and Road to Urik).
 The majority of project members were new to TSR, though not necessarily to the industry (Winter having worked at GDW).

 Steve Winter suggested the idea of a desert landscape.
 His inspiration drew partly from Den by Richard Corben and the fiction of Clark Ashton Smith.
 The Dark Sun setting drew much of its makeup from artist Brom's imagery: "I pretty much designed the look and feel of the Dark Sun campaign.
 I was doing paintings before they were even writing about the setting.
 I'd do a painting or a sketch, and the designers wrote those characters and ideas into the story.
 I was very involved in the development process".

 Game designer Rick Swan described the setting: "Using the desert as a metaphor for struggle and despair, this presents a truly alien setting, bizarre even by AD&D game standards.
 From dragons to spell-casting, from character classes to gold pieces, this ties familiar AD&D conventions into knots".
 He said that Athas "shares the post-apocalyptic desolation of FGU's Aftermath game, GDW's Twilight 2000 game, and other after-the-holocaust RPGs".